How To Build Your Author Platform With Your Blog And An Email List

-It doesn’t matter if you are planning on self-publishing or taking the traditional publishing route by finding a literary agent.
-You are going to need to build an author platform.
+It doesn’t matter if you plan on self-publishing or taking the traditional publishing route by finding a literary agent.

-Of course, if you take the self-publishing route, you are on your own, so your marketing strategies are imperative.
+Then you are on your own, so your marketing strategies are imperative for your success.

-If you have already published, and don’t have a clear idea of how to market yourself and your books, it is time to play catch up.
+If you have already published and don’t have a clear idea of how to market yourself and your books, you can still catch up.

 Build your platform